Sources and attribution

 Network access

-Hosted APIs and public nodes are useful for demos, quick reads, dashboards, and second-source checks.
-KDP adds API-key access to address history, transaction acceptance data, block ranges by blue score or DAA score, KRC20 data, node RPC proxy calls, and operational docs for authentication, data types, pagination, and rate limits.
+Hosted APIs and public nodes serve demos, quick reads, dashboards, and second-source checks.
+KDP adds API-key access to address history, transaction acceptance data, block ranges by blue score or DAA score, node RPC proxy calls, and operational docs for authentication, data types, pagination, and rate limits.

 Production systems should decide deliberately when to run their own node or indexer, when to use provider redundancy, and how to handle API keys, rate limits, request-unit cost, provider downtime, amount precision, and timestamp conversion.